A Christmas Story House in Cleveland

 The Parker family living room

-Visiting the A Christmas Story House
+Visiting the House from A Christmas Story

 Leg lamp at the A Christmas Story House in Cleveland